JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation.md

 ## General sequence of implementing navigation

-While you need all of the key components listed above, there is an order in which it makes most sense to tackle creating them:
+While you need all of the key parts listed above, there is an order in which it makes the most sense to tackle them:

 1. Define your routes.
 Use a serializable [TODO link?] object or class that describes how to get to a destination and contains all the data that the destination requires.
-2. Design your navigation graph, choosing one of the routes as the start destination.
+2. Design your navigation graph choosing one of the routes as the start destination.
     In Compose, you create a `NavHost` composable and add the `NavGraph` to it in one of two ways:
     * Directly, as part of creating the NavHost.
     * Programmatically, using the `NavController.createGraph()` method to create the `NavGraph` that you pass to the `NavHost`.